-Sue Windybank is the Director of the CIS project on China and free societies.
+Sue Windybank is a Senior Fellow in CIS project on China and free societies.
 Prior to this she was been Editor of the Centre for Independent Studies’ quarterly journal, POLICY.

 With a masters degree in international studies, Sue then became director of the Centre’s inaugural foreign policy research program.
 Her first major report – Papua New Guinea on the Brink (co-authored with the late Mike Manning) – is still sometimes cited today.
 She has published widely on PNG and the Pacific and Chinese strategy in the Southwest Pacific as well as globalisation and the rule of law in Pacific island countries and ‘new’ and ‘old’ security issues in the broader Asia Pacific region.